imarranz/data-science-workflow-management/README.md

 ## Feedback

+Organization is essential in any Data Science project.
+I like to plan and structure my projects and for that reason I have generated this repository, to have a general structure that serves as a guideline.
 Do you use other structure or you miss anything in this structure?
 Please, tell me.
 I want to improve and to share.

 [^metadata]: A data dictionary, or metadata repository, as defined in the IBM Dictionary of Computing, is a "centralized repository of information about data such as meaning, relationships to other data, origin, usage, and format"